-It’s not a must have, but once you have one set up, you’ll use it more than you might think.
+It’s not a must-have, but once you have one set up, you’ll use it more than you might think.
 You don’t need anything fancy at all.
-We use this basic one by EZViz and as you can see by the image, it works just great for a budget camera (check its current price here on Amazon)!
+We use this basic one by EZViz and as you can see by the image, it works just great for a budget camera!

 Getting a pet is like moving into a new place.
 You don’t realize just how many things you need until you take a trip to your local Target.

 We ended up buying several miscellaneous bins (one for roaches, one for baths, and one for feeding), a mister, a small toothbrush (for bathtime scrubs!), and several other small things.

 We also printed a couple of large images to tape to the sides of her enclosure.
 They add to the look of the vivarium and also serve a functional purpose.
 They keep Bacardi from seeing her reflection in the glass.
 That reduces stress and we like that!

 In all, I think we spent $20-$30, but it was worth it.
 All these little odds and ends make taking care of Bacardi that much easier and more pleasant.

 Obviously, you’ll need to feed your new friend.
 While beardies are not expensive to feed (especially compared to dogs or cats), they aren’t free either.